Enhancing SharePoint for Email-Based Help Desk Ticket Notifications

 // Send emailContent as the body of the email

-1. Question: Can SharePoint Online send notifications for every new comment?
+1. Is it possible for SharePoint Online to send alerts for each new comment?

-3. Question: How can I reduce the number of notification emails from SharePoint?
+3. How can I lower the quantity of emails that SharePoint sends me as notifications?

 Streamlining SharePoint Communications